Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + By agreeing to be an author on the paper, you are taking responsibility for its content.
     Thus, you should also claim responsibility for assertions in the text by using personal pronouns;
   + Journals want this.

+An example of an opening sentence in a paper:

+> We wish to suggest a structure for the salt of deoxyribose nucleic acid (D.N.A.).
+This structure has novel features which are of considerable biological interest.
+April 25, 1953 (2), Nature (3) , 171, 737-738.